Computing Projective Implicit Representations from Poset Towers: Introduction

-\textbf{Outline:} In Section \ref{sec:background}, we discuss the basic notions of poset towers, projective modules, and projective resolutions.
-In Section \ref{sec:algorithm}, we present our algorithm to compute the first two terms of a projective resolution of the chain modules $C_\ell(K)$ and the boundary maps of a poset tower, as depicted in \eqref{eq:intro_presentation}.
+\textbf{Outline.} In Section \ref{sec:background}, we discuss the basic notions of poset towers, persistence modules, projective modules, projective resolutions, and projective implicit representations.
+In Section \ref{sec:pirep_theory}, we discuss how we can construct a PiRep from partial projective resolutions of $C_\ell(K)$ and lifts of the boundary maps $\partial_\ell$, as depicted in \eqref{eq:intro_presentation}.
+In Section \ref{sec:algorithm}, we present an algorithm {\sc PiRep} to compute a projective implicit representation from a poset tower.
 In Section \ref{sec:correctness}, we prove the correctness of the algorithm.
-In Section \ref{sec:homology}, we discuss how we can construct a projective implicit representation of the persistent homology $H_\ell(K)$ from the resolutions in \eqref{eq:intro_presentation}.
 We conclude in Section \ref{sec:conclusion}.
-We provide proofs missing in the main part in Appendix \ref{app:proofs}.
+We provide proofs omitted from the main text in Appendix \ref{app:proofs_sec_background} and \ref{app:proofs}.
+In Appendix \ref{app:tree_solve}, we discuss an efficient algorithm for solving systems of linear equations whose coefficient matrix has the structure of the boundary matrix of a tree, which is used in the algorithm {\sc PiRep}.
 For completeness, we discuss in Appendix \ref{app:homology_presentation} how to compute a minimal presentation of $H_\ell(K)$ from a PiRep using an algorithm discussed in \cite{brown2024discretemicrolocalmorsetheory}.